Neurobiology of Aging

 Grant Writing (BMSC 6310)

-Successful completion of Grant Writing (BMSC 6310) requires the preparation and oral defense of an original NIH-style grant proposal.
-The student's doctoral advisory committee serves as the student's grant proposal committee.
-The graduate advisor and the student's major professor instruct the student on the regulations of the course and assist in initiating and preparing the proposal.
-The proposal must consist of the student's original ideas and is expected to significantly extend scientific knowledge in the chosen research area.
+Successful completion of Grant Writing (BMSC 6310) requires the preparation and oral defense of an original NIH-style R21 grant proposal.
+The student’s doctoral advisory committee serves as the student’s grant proposal committee.
+The graduate advisor and the student’s major professor instruct the student on the regulations of the course and assist in initiating and preparing the proposal.
+The proposal must consist of the student’s original ideas and is expected to significantly extend scientific knowledge in the chosen research area.
 The student will first submit a summary report, which presents the hypothesis, experimental strategy, and specific aims for the proposal to the examination committee within the first three weeks of the semester.
-Once the committee approves this summary, the student must then proceed to prepare a detailed written report of the research proposal in NIH format in accordance with GSBS regulations.
+Once the committee approves this summary, the student must then proceed to prepare a detailed written report of the research proposal in current NIH R21 format.
 The final proposal will be typed and presented to the committee at least two weeks prior to the oral defense.
-The student will present the proposal to faculty and graduate students.
+The student will present the proposal to faculty and graduate students in a public defense.
 The grant proposal and presentation will be evaluated by the committee on the basis of originality and ability to organize and communicate information.
 A maximum of two attempts to pass will be allowed.